-28 countries around the world have French as an official language, so by studying French at Cardinal Newman you will not only benefit from the help of enthusiastic tutors, but you will also increase your employment prospects for the future.
-French is both a working language and an official language of the United Nations, UNESCO, as well as NATO and an ability to speak French and English is an advantage on the international job market.
+28 countries around the world have French as an official language.
+So by studying French A-Level at Cardinal Newman you will not only benefit from the help of enthusiastic tutors, but you will also increase your employment prospects for the future.
+French is both a working language and an official language of the United Nations, UNESCO, as well as NATO and an ability to speak French and English is an advantage in the international job market.
 In addition, a deeper knowledge of French offers access to great works of literature, and the world of fashion, theatre and art as well as cuisine!

-Studying a Modern Foreign Language at A Level will enable you to build on the skills that you have learnt at GCSE and deepen your understanding of the language, culture, society and history of the country of your chosen language.
-In addition, you will develop your grammatical knowledge and your spoken fluency further.
+Studying French A-Level will enable you to build on the skills that you have learnt at GCSE and deepen your understanding of the language, culture, society and history of France, as well as develop your grammatical knowledge and your spoken fluency.

-At least two 5s and three 4s at GCSE, including at least a 6 in your chosen language at GCSE.
+At least five 5s at GCSE, including at least a 6 in French.

 Have you considered studying a Mixed Programme (A-Levels and Btecs) Whether you’re on target to achieve five 5s in your GCSEs or not there may still be an option to study A-Levels alongside a BTEC qualification at Newman.

 This A-Level combines well with any other subject